New Year, Old Blood

 Only to find it was locked.

-It rattled in her hand, thumped against her head, her heels, and she backed away into an adjacent room, her grimace gone in the dark.
+It rattled in her hand then thumped against her head and heels.
+She backed away into an adjacent room, her grimace gone in the dark.
 Shame, too; she had such a nice smile ready.
-So she simply sat there, humming, checking her cell as time seemed to slow to a halt, waiting for the dean.
-She didn’t dare to play any of the games she had downloaded, to check her text, but she did check her email, the one left by Lilith.
+Her nose throbbed, pressed down- and bleeding.
+Lovely.
+She fished a packet of tissues from her satchel, pressing it firm against it as she check her cell.
+Time seemed to slow to a halt, waiting for the dean, but didn’t dare to play game nor check her texts.
+The only thing she did aside watch the time was check her email, the one left by Lilith.

 Be at my office at 20:30 on Monday.

-She closed the email, and checked the time.
+She closed the email, and glared at the time.
 8:25.
-Samantha heaved a weary sigh, and squeezed the hem of her skirt, but it wasn’t long before her legs started to fidget, bouncing and rubbing against each other.
-There was no circulation in the room, and she was starting to sweat a touch.
-If she only took off her jacket, but would she truly give in to simple creature comforts, would she give up professionalism to avoid discomf- the jacket had to go.
+Samantha heaved another weary sigh, and squeezed the hem of her skirt.
+It wasn’t long before her legs started to fidget, bouncing and rubbing against each other.
+There was no circulation in the room, and she was starting to sweat.
+If she only took off her jacket –but would she truly give in to simple creature comforts, would she give up professionalism to avoid discomf- the jacket had to go.
+It had to fucking go.

-Samantha heaved another dreary sigh, but her jacket was folded in her lap now, allowing her fair arms to breath, as well revealing the ruffles of her blouse by her shoulders.
-She continued to tap her heel, though, watched as it crept ever closer to 8:30, and almost jumped to her feet when she heard a door creak open.
+Another dreary-turned-relieved sigh echoed in the office.
+Her jacket was folded in her lap now, allowing her fair arms to breath, as well revealing the ruffles of her blouse by her shoulders.
+She continued to tap her heel, though, watched her cell as it crept ever closer to 8:30, and almost jumped to her feet when she heard a door creak open.
 Not just any door, but Lilith’s!

-Once more it took the harpy’s squawks to pull her vision from those dark points, looking up into those yellow eyes.
+Once more it took the harpy’s squawks to pull Samantha’s vision from those dark points, looking up into those yellow eyes.

 “It’s dark in here, you know?”
 Samantha exclaimed.
 “Had to look with the high beams.”